esphome/esphome-docs/components/lvgl.rst

 In LVGL, graphical elements like Buttons, Labels, Sliders etc. are called widgets or objects.
 See :ref:`lvgl-widgets` to see the full list of available LVGL widgets in ESPHome.

-Although LVGL is a complex matrix of objects-parts-states-styles, in ESPHome this is simplified to a hierarchy.

-The widget is at the top level, and it allows main styling.
-It also has sub-parts, which can be styled separately.
-Usually styles are inherited.
-The widget and the parts have states, and the different styling can be set for different states.

 Every widget has a parent object where it is created.
 For example, if a label is created on a button, the button is the parent of label.
 The child object moves with the parent and if the parent is deleted the children will be deleted too.
 Children can be visible only within their parent's bounding area.
 In other words, the parts of the children outside the parent are clipped.
 A screen is the *root* parent.